ashwinlokapally/starter-academic/content/publication/PNAS/index.md

 url_source: ''
 url_video: ''

+# pic_width = W such that Wx517 is proportional to original pic resolution ratio.
 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image: